 But many states will struggle when things go south for the economy, even in a moderate recession, which will surely happen eventually.
 The most vulnerable states have little savings, or they stand to see revenues fall steeply because they depend heavily on either income taxes or levies on energy production to fund their budgets.

-The Prairie State’s reserves are almost nonexistent.
-A severe pension funding shortfall and political budget gridlock are two of the challenges Illinois faces in trying to build its reserves.
+The Prairie State’s reserves are tiny at 1.6%.
+A severe pension funding shortfall, a high level of debt, and perennial political budget gridlock are three of the challenges Illinois faces in trying to build its reserves.

 PERCENTAGE POINTS SHORT OF RAINY-DAY FUNDING NEED: 7

 Arkansas has had a long history of not keeping fiscal reserves.
 The state began to build a reserve fund in 2016, but the fund is capped at around 3% of the budget.

 The Bluegrass State is vulnerable because its reserve balance is low: just 3% of the state’s general fund.
 Kentucky’s state employees pension fund is only 16% funded, the lowest funding level of any large public pension in the country.
 This creates demands on future revenues, making it harder to build reserves.

 Go to New Jersey’s Full State Tax Profile

 In the Garden State, reserves are only 3% of the state’s general fund, and there are obstacles to increasing them: Public pensions are severely underfunded, and New Jersey pays the 4th-highest debt service ($4 billion per year), after California, New York and Illinois.

 At first glance it might seem the Sunshine State is doing okay with 8% reserves.
 However, Florida’s economy is likely more vulnerable to a national recession than most.
 The state’s economy depends heavily on tourism and housing construction, which can be cyclical.